JesusNunez1031/Coding-Questions/README.md

 6. Maps (e.g. Sets, Hash Maps)
 7. Binary Trees
 ### Tips For Approaches to Algorithm Questions
-1. If the given array is sorted consider,
+1. If the given array is sorted consider using,
    - Binary Search
    - Two Pointers
 2. If asked to give all permutations/subsets for a given set of data,